soferreira/ADF-dynamic-parameters/README.md

 1. Create a dataset.
 2. Select the linked service to access the ISV storage.
 3. Specify the path where the files should be saved.
 In this sample, each customer files will be saved in a different container.
-The values for the target container, directory and filename will be retrieved from the current loop ```item``` during runtime.
+The values for the target container, directory and filename will be retrieved from the current loop ```@item()``` during runtime.
 4. Define this dataset as Sink dataset of the ```Copy()``` activity.

 ![output_datset](./images/output_dataset.png)